 Facts about GBVF in South Africa

-- The rate of femicide in South Africa is 5x higher than the global average.
+- The rate of femicide in South Africa is 6x higher than the global average, with at least 15 women being murdered every day.

-- It is estimated that more than 95% of sexual offences are not reported.
+- It’s estimated that 95% of rape cases are not reported.

 Support us to end GBVF